takaito1/optint_wod_o2/README.md

 # optint_wod_o2
-Optimal Interpolation of historical dissolved oxygen data from the World Ocean Database This code set requires python (jupyter notebook) and MATLAB
+Optimal Interpolation of historical dissolved oxygen data from the World Ocean Database.
+This code set requires python (jupyter notebook) and MATLAB

 ## Objective: